Learn Docker With My Newest Course

 Also another nice perk is it has a portable installer and only uses about 2.5mb of RAM.

-It’s funny because my machine has 16gb of RAM but my mindset on memory usage is still back in 1999 when the RAM usage of a program actually mattered a lot.
+It’s funny because my machine has 16gb of RAM but my mindset on memory usage is still back in a time when the RAM usage of a program actually mattered a lot.
 It makes me happy to see that some people still care about memory and runtime efficiency.

 Making Ditto Work with WSL Terminals